Docker Containers aren’t better or worse than Virtual Machines(VMs), but in my experience, the latter is much better. Let me tell you why.

 Generating PDF files with WKHTMLTOPDF

-WKHTMLTOPDF is a tool to generate PDF file out of HTML content.
-It’s really useful because you can reuse HTML files and their styling.
+WKHTMLTOPDF is a tool to generate PDF files out of HTML content.
+It’s really useful because you can reuse HTML files, and their styling.
 PDF generation is a complicated domain and WKHTMLTOPDF helps a lot to simplify.

-In the end, to solve this issue with Docker Alpine I had to read through GitHub issues, read more, and try many options to see what worked and what didn’t.
-In order to make the tool work in the Docker Containers I had to installed several missing dependencies, more dependencies, and finally WKHTMLTOPDF.
+In the end, to solve this issue with Docker Alpine, I had to read through GitHub issues, read more, and try many options to see what worked and what didn’t.
+In order to make the tool work in the Docker Containers, I had to install several missing dependencies, more dependencies, and finally WKHTMLTOPDF.

 Not that I’m saying that Docker Alpine is bad.
 It’s just very different and might cause trouble.
 But this is also a point I think Virtual Machines are better than Docker Containers.

-You might think to yourselves these points are only valid to me because they’re personal experiences.
+You might think that these points are only valid to me because they’re personal experiences.
 You’re right.

 I’m not saying Virtual Machines will always be better than Docker Containers.
-The message here is that VMs have been great all those times I used and needed them.
-Containers are cool, of course, are performant, and small.
+The message here is that VMs have been great all those times the Ideaware team used and needed them.
+Containers are cool, of course, performant, and small.
 Sure.
-But in regards of Developer Experience, Virtual Machines have still many good stuff to offer.
+But in regards to Developer Experience, Virtual Machines still have a lot of good stuff to offer.